 CT: None of these coastal towns are the remote fishing villages they once were, but the Cinque Terre has much more of a relaxed, backpacker feel.
 You’re more likely to be following someone in hiking boots than high-end Italian shoes.

 AC: Italy is beautiful.
 Its coasts are beautiful, its towns are beautiful, and the Amalfi Coast is a crown jewel.
 The towns are more whitewashed than colorful, and my favorite part was the domed churches decorated with majolica tiles.
+For twenty stunning photos of the Amalfi Coast, check out our post here.

 CT: The Cinque Terre feels more quaint and more colorful.
 The towns have distinct endings and beginnings, perfectly nestled into their spot in the cliffs.
+For a photo guide to the five lands, see our post here.

 AC: While the Cinque Terre is more popular for hiking, the Amalfi Coast is more popular for swimming, or more accurately, lounging.
 Most of the pebbly beaches are covered in sun beds and brightly colored umbrellas, which you can rent for about €10 a day.
-The water is warm and clear, and perfect for swimming as the water is typically quite calm.
+The water is warm and clear, perfect for swimming as the water is typically quite calm.

 CT: Monterosso features the best typical beach, with a large stretch of soft sand and bright blue waters.
 Other places to enjoy the water include the harbor area in Vernazza, Guvano beach, a nude beach just outside of Corniglia, a small, sheltered swimming cove in Manarola, and a rock beach just a few minutes away from the harbor in Riomaggiore.
 If you’re looking for more sand to stretch out on, Levanto, one train stop north of Monterosso, also has a large beach and boardwalk.

 AC: The main hike in this area is Il Sentiero degli Dei, or the Path of the Gods.
 The path starts in Bomerano (which is great, because the little bakery near the center of town, Panificio, has the most delicious pastries).
 It winds through Nocelle, and then leads you down 2,000 steps into Positano.
 There’s a number of other hikes too.
-One of the coolest walks was going down the mountain from Ravello to Minori on a path through the houses that hug the steep hillside.
+One of the coolest walks was going down the mountain from Ravello to Minori on a stair path through the houses that hug the steep hillside.

 AC: Italy is one of those countries where it seems you can’t really go wrong with the food, as long as you’re not in a total tourist trap.
 As part of the Campania region, you’ll find DOP buffalo mozzarella for pizza margherita, large, juicy lemons for limoncello, and the freshest seafood and pasta for spaghetti alla puttanesca.
 The Amalfi Coast, and especially Positano, is known for its five star hotels and fine dining.
 With plenty of Michelin star restaurants to choose from, you’ll be sure to have an amazing dining experience.
 But, you can still find plenty of good eats if you’re on a budget.
 With our serious sweet tooth, we loved the regional pastries like sfogliatelle, flaky pastries filled with sweetened ricotta, and pasticciotti, warm custard and cherry encased by buttery pastry dough.